Title

 Oops!
 Something went wrong while submitting the form.

-Melanie's Journey to Conquering Asthma Naturally – A Case Study in Holistic Healing for Pediatric Respiratory Wellness
+Melanie's Journey to Conquering Asthma Naturally – A Case Study Using Root Cause Medicine for Pediatric Respiratory Wellness

 Asthma is a common pediatric respiratory condition defined by constriction of the bronchioles, leading to subsequent wheezing and breathlessness.
 It can be chronic and life-altering if underlying causes are not addressed.
 According to the 2014 Global Asthma Report, 14% of the world's children experience asthma symptoms with genetics, allergic comorbidities, maternal health, and environment potentially contributing to its development.